When/how do packs settle?

 Where can I get these forms?

-Answer: From your Marketing Sales Representative (MSR).
+Answer: From your Marketing Sales Representative (MSR) or on this website under the Retailers tab.
 Note: Keep a pad of forms on hand.

 What happens if I forget to deface a winning ticket that I redeemed?